sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 the entire container ensures that configuration is reloaded and all processes in the container get restarted, thus increasing the likelihood of entering a healthy state.

-We implemented this feature by employing the existing monit and supervisord system tools.
+We implemented this feature by employing the existing Monit and supervisord system tools.
-1. We used monit system tool to detect whether a process is running or not and whether the resource usage of a docker container is beyond the pre-defined threshold.
+1. We used Monit system tool to detect whether a process is running or not and whether the resource usage of a docker container is beyond the pre-defined threshold.
 2. We leveraged the mechanism of event listener in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.